-Cornell University President David Skorton and Corning Enterprises President/CEO Tom Trantor will lead the Southern Tier council.
-Skorton and Trantor will serve as co-chairs of the council, which will coordinate the economic development of Broome, Chemung, Chenango, Delaware, Schuyler, Steuben, Tioga and Tompkins counties.
+Cornell University President David Skorton and Corning Enterprises President/CEO Tom Tranter will lead the Southern Tier council.
+Skorton and Tranter will serve as co-chairs of the council, which will coordinate the economic development of Broome, Chemung, Chenango, Delaware, Schuyler, Steuben, Tioga and Tompkins counties.

 Each regional council will be chaired by Duffy and led by the co-chairs.
 Other council members come from business, academia, labor, agriculture, nonprofits and community-based organizations.

 Duffy said the councils are a shift in the state’s approach to economic development, and now emphasize the regions’ strengths and expertise, while allowing council members to set priorities.

 “This state is changing,” he said.
 “Gov. Cuomo has set the table for what we are talking about today.
 He has put a shot of confidence into the state.
 It’s now up to everyone across the state – each individual region – to take the ball and run with it. … The work starts today.”